coryphoenixxx/telexkcdbot/README.md

 ![bot_image](https://user-images.githubusercontent.com/25626227/128462493-55f67eb0-d9ea-4d50-864b-0c29a3bc0f45.png)

-Functional telegram bot for convenient reading xkcd comics. https://t.me/tele_xkcd_bot
+Functional telegram bot for convenient reading xkcd comics.

+## Try it
+https://t.me/tele_xkcd_bot

 ## Features
-- Notification for a new comic.
+- Notification for the new comic.
-- Russian translation of comic (if it exists).
+- Russian translation of comic _(if it exists)_.
 - Bookmarking.
 - Searching by number and word.

-Hidden features for admin:
+Hidden and admin features:
 - Antiflood.
 - Logging.
 - Broadcasting.